quixio/quix-cli/docs/Reference/pipeline/broker/down.md

 {% include-markdown './down.gen.md' %}

+{% include-markdown './down.gen.md' %}

 ## How It Works

-The `quix broker down` command stops your local broker instance along with all the services that depend on it.
+The `quix pipeline broker down` command stops your local broker instance along with all the services that depend on it.
 When executed, it stops and removes the Docker containers defined in the `compose.yaml` file, effectively shutting down the local broker environment.

 If the force option is used, the command bypasses all safety checks, allowing for an immediate shutdown without any prompts or checks.